Modernize Legacy Code in Production – Rebuild your Airplane Midflight without Crashing

 For that, we have observability.

 We can go back to the feature extraction spreadsheet and review every potential feature.
 Then use observability systems to see how many users invoke a feature.
-We can easily do that with tools like Lightrun by placing a counter metric in the code (you can download it for free here).
+We can easily do that with tools like Lightrun by placing a counter metric in the code (you can create a Lightrun account here).
 According to that information, we can start narrowing the scope of features used by the product.
 I discussed this before so it might not be as applicable if this functionality worked in the legacy system.

 Even more important is the retirement of the running legacy.
 If you chose a migration path in which the legacy implementation is still running, this is the time to decide when to pull the plug.
 Besides costs, the security and maintenance problems make this impractical for the long run.
 A common strategy is to shut down the legacy system periodically for an hour to detect dependencies/usage we might not be aware of.